Khaykin/Hello-word/README.md

  ##Debugging HLOS

-  - In config file [DxHDCP.cfg]:
+  - In config file being on DUT /system/etc/DxHDCP.cfg:
-    - `EnableLogs=True` Must be true to get ANY logs in HLOS following to level of set up `DebugLevel=`.
+    - `EnableLogs=True` Must be true to get ANY logs in HLOS.
+    - Following to level of set up `DebugLevel` can be received difference quality of logs:

+    ```
+    #Debug detailing level
+    #if commented \ removed it will use default: full info
+    # 0 - nothing
+    # 3 - critical errors
+    # 5 - critical info
+    # 10 - errors
+    # 30 - warnings
+    # 40 - info
+    # 50 - additional info
+    # 60 - full info
+    ```
+    -  Enable/Disable file system logs.
+If set to `UseLogFile=False` - file system log will not be used.
+    If set to `UseLogFile=True`- file system log will be used.
     - `LogcatLogs=True` If True, most HLOS printouts will go into logcat.
 Better to use this because otherwise writing to the *.DxLog file  slows the system
+   - Merge the client logs into logcat `LogcatLogs=True`
    - Using debug version is possible, but due to system slowness:
     - DxHwLogTrace - These printouts are seen only on debug version
     - DxHwLogError - These printouts are seen on both release & debug versions
   - Viewing DxModule printouts: